polterguy/magic/backend/files/misc/common-startup-files/default-files/create-contact-us-ai-function.md

-Workflow; Create contact Us AI function
+Workflow; Create contact us AI function
 WORKFLOW ==> create-contact-us-ai-function

 A contact us AI function allows an AI chatbot or agent to escalate a conversation to human support by sending an email with a summary of the conversation to an email address.
 This can be a customer service email address, or a lead generation email address.
 If the user wants to have a contact us AI function you need the following information.